 The end of year is so close, you can smell it in the air.
-Santa and Christmas decorations adorn the shops and the street poles.
-Some businesses have started their Kris Kringles and some festive enthusiasts may have even started wearing their Christmas themed accessories.
+Santa is ho-hoing around and Christmas decorations adorn the shops and streets.
+Some businesses have started their Kris Kringles and some festive enthusiasts may have even started wearing their Christmas-themed accessories.

-With that, comes the inevitable end of year party/get together.
+With all this comes the inevitable end of year work party–get together.

-We have put together some tips for you to ensure that your party achieves what it’s supposed to, a way to recognise and thank employees for their efforts for the year and build team comradery:
+Here are our tips to make sure that your party does what it sets out to do—that it’s a fun opportunity to recognise and thank employees for their efforts for the past year, and build team spirit.

 Take time out to talk to people

-If the purpose of your end of ear get together is to appreciate and acknowledge people, then do that.
+If the purpose of your end of year get together is to appreciate and acknowledge people—then do that.
 Try and speak to as many of your team as you can.
-It’s amazing how much a little acknowledgement and effort goes.
+It’s amazing how much a little acknowledgement and thanks mean to staff.

 This one goes without saying.
-Make sure if you are supplying alcohol, you supply food straight away.
+If you are supplying alcohol, make sure you supply food straight away.
 The earlier you can line your team’s stomachs with food, the less intoxicated they are going to get.
-Also ensure there is a responsible person who isn’t drinking there, who can make a call if someone has had enough and needs to move onto the waters.
+Also, make sure there is a responsible person who isn’t drinking there.
+Someone who can make a call if someone has had enough to drink and needs to move onto soft drink or water.